-It can also be a huge pain in the ass.
+It can also be a huge pain.
 If you’re anything like me, you’d want to know every aspect of a business you’re running.
 With dropshipping, you give most of that up.
 Best of all, you get to take all of the blame for things that your supplier has screwed up or cut corners on.

 Oh well, nothing’s perfect.

 Let’s take a quick look at the pros and cons of dropshipping in Latin America